heejaechang/pyright/README.md

 -   To run all tests from command line use `npm run test:all`.
 -   Useful extensions: `Jest` (from Orta)

+## Debugging IntelliCode CLI

+IntelliCode CLI is an utility that processes one or multiple repos and generates training data.
+Code is in `pythia/pythia.ts` with its own build and packaging.
+There is a task `IntelliCode Debug CLI` in `launch.json` that can be used for debugging.
+Adjust CLI arguments as needed in the `launch.json`.

 ## Code style

 -   Formatting: install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)